notsohan/TaskTrackerApp/README.md

 return (double) count / tasks.size();
 ```

+**Beside this, I've taken ideas from his tutorial while gave my best to implement my own logic, so you might find the structure bit simillar!**

 ### Task Creation Rules
 When creating a task via `TaskServiceImpl`, the application enforces specific business rules: